The Best European Country to Start a Business According to Your Profile

 Program Name: Estonia Startup Visa

-Ranking at the Ease at Doing Business Index: 18th
+Ranking at the Ease of Doing Business Index: 18th

 - The applicant should receive approval from the Startup Committee.